skazalien/CoD4FilesWrapper/README.md

 # *Cod4FilesWrapper*

 This **.exe** file copies all map-related files to your CoD4 Directory **'z_wrapped_maps'** folder, so that it can be quickly pushed to your own Map Repository, or just to have a quick backup in general that you can upload anywhere you'd like.
-You can also share the map easily with someone else, without going through the process of manually selecting and copying all individual files.
+You can also share the map easily with someone else, without going through the process of manually selecting and copying all individual files and compiling .gdt's in AssetManager.

 This tool is mostly made for ***CodJumper***, so if you happen to notice any filetype that isn't wrapped, please let me know on my discord, so that I can look into it:
 ***skazy#2211***